grugg1233/visualization_of_CNN_feature_maps/README.md

 - https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf

 My future work will aim to use these visualizations for interperetability of transferability of features (NC in networks trained under self-supervised representation learning paradigms)

+The notebook is reluctant to render on github - download the .ipynb and view in a local editor all cells have already been ran.